madajaju/EDT/docs/en/index.md

 has_children: true
 lang: en
 ---
-<script type='text/javascript' src='https://platform-api.sharethis.com/js/sharethis.js#property=63d884dcaa39f90012ccb778&product=inline-share-buttons' async='async'></script>

 # Embracing Digital Transformation

-> Darren has just unveiled his latest masterpiece, a captivating 12-part series titled
+> Darren has just unveiled his latest masterpiece, a captivating 20-part series titled
 > "Embracing Generative AI."
 In this groundbreaking podcast,
 > "Embracing Digital Transformation" delves deep into the realm of generative AI,
 > featuring insightful discussions with practitioners, educators,